THE WILDWOOD FARM PROGRAM

 As a sober house for the person seeking a change of direction in life, the Wildwood Farm Program is based on the foundation of the findings and directives of SAMHSA, the Federal Government’s Substance Abuse and Mental Health Services Administration.
 Nikki Korth, LCSW serves as the Director of Queer Normative Programs and she works directly with the Program Manager at the Farm offering a 24-hour supportive program of adventure based activities and therapies.

-For the client that lacks the motivation to make needed changes, Dr. Hinkley employs Motivational Interviewing Therapy (MIT), which calls for the person to experience the negative side of past choices and find an interior desire to avoid past negative consequences of the addictive thinking, behaviors, and use.
-In a relatively short period of treatment, an individual can find a new motivation based on their own belief structure and desires for the future.
+For the client that lacks the motivation to make needed changes, staff are trained to use Motivational Interviewing Techniques which calls for the person to experience the negative side of past choices and find an interior desire to avoid past negative consequences of the addictive thinking, behaviors, and use.
+In a relatively short period an individual can find a new motivation based on their own belief structure and desires for the future.

 As a sober house, Wildwood Farm requires abstinence from addictive substances and participation in 12-step programs (AA or NA).
 Medication assisted therapy (MAT) is a popular address for many individuals in early recovery.
 Clients seeking MAT are welcomed at Wildwood Farm on a case-by-case basis, as is the case with all clients.
 Planning a recovery program that includes MAT must begin upon application for admission to Wildwood Farm.

 “Deep down, every person suffering from addiction wants a sober life full of love, happiness, and hope.”

 ADVENTURE BASED EXTENDED TREATMENT